synchronicities

 Liriope (2024)

-Phantasme #1 (2002) collaboration with Charlotte Åberg
+Phantasme #1 (2002) in collaboration with Charlotte Åberg

 Ascension, sculpture in limestone, white sand, and cement (2025), Partition (2022)